2317Ankit/APS-Portfolio.github.io/README.md

 **Algorithm**: Using Hashing

-**Use Case** This approach securely manages user logins on Flipkart by storing and verifying passwords using hashing techniques, ensuring data security and integrity.
+**Use Case:** This approach securely manages user logins on Flipkart by storing and verifying passwords using hashing techniques, ensuring data security and integrity.

 **Challenges**
 - Mitigating brute force attacks by implementing strong hashing algorithms and enforcing password complexity rules.